Do all electromagnetic waves travel at the same speed?

 The speed of electromagnetic waves in a medium is quantified by the index of refraction, denoted as n.
 The index of refraction is the ratio of the speed of light in a vacuum to the speed of light in the medium.
 It determines how much the waves slow down when passing through a specific substance.
 Each material has its own unique index of refraction.

-Related Article: Can Roaches Travel on Your Clothes?
+Related Article: How Far Can You Travel on Probation?

 Relation to Frequency and Wavelength